DysonMa/MTS-Data-Transformer/README.md

 ## Folder Structure

 - `input`: input files comes from MTS
-- `output`: All the datas and plots are listed in this folder according to the folder name you named
+- `output`: all the datas and plots are listed in this folder according to the folder name you named
 - `demo`: for demo pictures
 - `src`
   - `main.py`: main code